 You have many decisions to make when you first become eligible for Medicare.
-It’s important to know what the consequences of your choices are.
-Medicare Part A, Part B and Part D all may charge premium penalties if you miss your initial enrollment dates.
+It’s important to know the consequences of your choices.

 Part A premium penalty

-For example, if you wait two years, you will pay the additional 10% premium penalty for four years.
-The 10% premium penalty applies no matter how long you delay Part A enrollment.
+You would pay the penalty for twice the number of years you delay enrollment.
+If you wait two years, for example, you would pay the additional 10% for four years (2 x 2 years).
+The penalty applies no matter how long you delay Part A enrollment.

 Part B premium penalty

-For example, if your Initial Enrollment Period ended September 30, 2010 and you enrolled in Part B during the General Enrollment Period in March 2012, then your Part B premium penalty would be 20%.
-You waited a total of 30 months to sign up, but that included only two full 12-month periods.
+Say your Initial Enrollment Period ended September 30, 2010, for example.
+You enroll in Part B during the General Enrollment Period in March 2013.
+Your penalty would be 20% (2 x 10%) of the Part B premium.
+You waited 30 months to sign up, but that included only two full 12-month periods.

-In most cases, you will have to pay the Part B penalty every month for as long as you have Part B. If you’re enrolled in Part B because you’re disabled, and you’re paying a premium penalty, you no longer have to pay this penalty once you turn 65.
+In most cases, you have to pay the penalty every month for as long as you have Part B. If you’re under 65 and disabled, any Part B penalty ends once you turn 65.